nbeversl/urtext_docs/README.md

 Metadata ## Node Metadata

 Metadata is data about the content, in the form of key/value pairs and timestamps.
 Other than a few reserved key/value pairs used for compiling, metadata is open for user-defined purposes.
-Keys and values of metadata tags are indexed automatically and searchable within the Urtext project (see"Project Metadata List").
+Keys and values of metadata tags are indexed automatically and searchable within the Urtext project (see[ MISSING LINK : 012 ] ).

 Metadata regions in Urtext open with a forward-slash followed by two dashes and close with two dashes followed by a forward slash.
 Each metadata entry is a key/value pair, separated by a colon, with the value containing an optional timestamp.
 Examples: